 For a film with only really two characters in it, one has to wonder how they both ended up so depthless.
 As entertaining as it may be watching the transformation from prim office worker to this:

 ...we just don't spend enough time with Angela to get very attached.
 We're shown nothing of consequence to connect with or particularly like about her.
 It's hard to get too involved with the torment when you feel ambivalent toward the tormented, y'know?
 If she were a complete bitch at least we could find it in ourselves (some of us) to cheer for her fear.
 As it stands, however, it's all a bit "...Meh."
 As the finish line of the 98mins was in sight, I just wanted it over with and didn't care who had to die to make it happen - though I wish that poor rottweiler hadn't met such a gruesome end :'(

 Still, there are a couple of moments of nice gore.

 See how the red of the blood really "pops" out of the image, there?
 It does that throughout the entire film.
 A basic technique I am a sucker for.

-I wouldn't go so far as to say the look of P2 saves it from mediocrity completely, but it certainly sugars the pill a little bit.
+I wouldn't go so far as to say the look of P2 saves it from mediocrity completely, but it certainly sugars this Christmas cookie a little bit.